scipion-em/docs/jj_denoise_segmentation_dirPicking_workshop/_sources/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV_pySeg_workflow.rst.txt

 Objective
 =========

-The aim of this tutorial is to pick the membrane ribosomes of an in situ tomogram usin gsegmentation, annotation and directional picking protocols inside Scipion framework.
+The aim of this tutorial is to pick the membrane ribosomes of an in situ tomogram using segmentation, annotation and directional picking protocols inside Scipion framework.

 Associated resources
 ====================